Voters preparing for Election Day

 Several voters sharing it’s important to them to make their voices heard.

-“It’s a great thing to do knowing that your voice can have an impact on what the country is going to be like, even if it is just a local thing,” said Voter Harvey Tuzzio.
+“It’s a great thing to do knowing that your voice can have an impact on what the country is going to be like, even if it is just a local thing,” said Harvey Tuzzio, voter.

 Be the first to know with KSN News in the palm of your hand